leiless/dbg.h/README.md

 }
 ```

+You must `#define DBG_H_DEF_ONCE` only once before include the "dbg.h".

 Note that the format specifier(the second argument) is **NOT** double-quoted.

 Sample output of above code:

 ![dbg.h example output](https://user-images.githubusercontent.com/38041294/90267639-6f278180-de88-11ea-866a-05052c2c4ef0.png)

-# Features
+# Feature

-* Easy to read, colorized output (colors auto-disable when the output is not an interactive terminal)
+* Easy to read, colorized output (colors will be disable when the output is not an interactive terminal)

 * Prints file name, line number, function name and the original expression